Full list of Governors and their responsibilities are downloadable below...

 We have every confidence in our Headteacher and staff and will support them but also challenge them when appropriate.

-I became Headteacher of Castor Church of England Primary School in September 2017.
+I became Acting Headteacher of Castor Church of England Primary School in January 2022.
 Castor C of E Primary School is a school at the heart of its community.
 The school’s distinctive Christian character and strong links with St. Kyneburgha's Church help create a learning environment with a Christian ethos at its heart.
 The Governors, staff and children have a palpable sense of pride in the way that they talk about their school and go about their daily work.
 In our distinctive Christian vision, we state that ‘We have faith in God, ourselves and everyone around us’, and this really is central to our work as a Church of England School.
-Our aim is to build on the good work of the school in recent years and ensure that we achieve the best that we can.
+Our aim is to build on the good work of the school in recent years and ensure that we achieve the best that we can for our children.

 Mr Jonathan Hunt - Parent Governor